exercism/javascript/exercises/concept/elyses-enchantments/.docs/introduction.md

 ## Methods

-Some of the [methods][array_methods] that are available on every Array object can be used to add or remove from the array.
+Some of the [methods][mdn-array] that are available on every Array object can be used to add or remove from the array.
 Here are a few to consider when working on this exercise:

 ### push

+A `value` can be _added_ to the end of an array by using `.push(value)`.
-> The `push()` method adds one or more elements to the end of an array and returns the new length of the array.[^1]
+The method returns the new length of the array.

 ```javascript
 const numbers = [1, 'two', 3, 'four'];